NuPathe to cut half its jobs to conserve cash

-(Reuters) - NuPathe Inc PATH.O said it would cut half of its workforce to reduce costs and focus on the regulatory approval of its experimental migraine patch.
+Oct 9 (Reuters) - NuPathe Inc said it would cut half of its workforce to reduce costs and focus on the regulatory approval of its experimental migraine patch.

 The company said it will reduce expenses related to the marketing of the pain patch and on earlier-stage drug candidates.